Self-Adaptive Systems: A Systematic Literature Review Across Categories and Domains: Methodology

-Since the number of papers was too large to categorize manually, we further filtered papers based on additional words in the paper titles.
+The initial search for publication titles including `self-*' or `autonom*' produced too many papers to manually analyze.
+However, we noticed that many papers which matched the search could be easily excluded since their topics were clearly out of scope, e.g., self-driving cars.
+To formalize this process, we further filtered papers based on additional words in the paper titles.
 We first determined the distribution of words after the keywords self-* and autonom*.
 Tables~\ref{tab:afterSelf} and~\ref{tab:afterAutonom} show the distribution of the five most frequent words for self-* and for autonom*.

 Because we observed that self-organizing and self-adaptive frequently co-occurred with terms irrelevant to self-adaptive systems (such as self-organizing teams), we conducted a second word frequency analysis to identify common words appearing after self-organizing and self-adaptive.
 The top results are shown in Tables~\ref{tab:afterSelfOrganizing} and~\ref{tab:afterSelfAdaptive}.